 2.7 REVISIONS TO THE RFA

 In the event it becomes necessary to revise any part of this RFA, amendments will be provided via the program website listed in SECTION 2.1 RFA COORDINATOR.
-Amendments will also be published on Washington’s Electronic Bid System (WEBS).
-The WEBS website can be located at https://fortress.wa.gov/ga/webs/.
 The published questions and answers and any other pertinent information will be placed on the program website listed in SECTION 2.1 RFA COORDINATOR.

 COMMERCE also reserves the right to cancel or to reissue the RFA in whole or in part, prior to execution of a contract.